umstek/handpicked/software.md

 ## Download managers

 1. Free Download Manager: has most of what you need + torrents, for Windows and Android.
+2. Seal: a GUI for yt-dlp (YouTube downloader, but not just youtube) for Android.
+You'll need to install the F-Droid store.

 ## E-book readers (software)